sharanvelu/dockr-documentation/concept.md

 `DockR` is just a bash script that shortens the hilariously large Docker commands.
 <br>
-`DockR` improves the developer experience using `Docker` without compromise.
+`DockR` improves the developer experience using `Docker` without any compromise.

 ---